Cross-functional integration: Inviting database engineers and architects to the design table

 In addition to the visionaries and brainstormers, those who can get down to the brass tacks are an integral part of the team, from start to finish.
-Site reliability engineers, database administrators, architects, DevOps engineers, and other backend custodians, if brought into the conversation early enough, can eliminate many of the hiccups and horror scenarios that plague late-stage projects.
+Site reliability engineers, database administrators, architects, DevOps engineers, and other back-end custodians, if brought into the conversation early enough, can eliminate many of the hiccups and horror scenarios that plague late-stage projects.

 In this article, we discuss who should be on the early dev team, why those people specifically, what they can contribute that others can’t, and how to keep the innovation ball rolling.
-We end with best practices to make the transition to cross-functional teams as smooth as possible.
+We end with best practices to make the transition to cross-functional integration as smooth as possible.

 Who should be involved in early-stage planning?

 Whether you're coming up with the next big product or just looking to resolve an existing pain point, you need all hands on deck.
 One way to accomplish this is to hold a Vision Review.
-Cody Smith, Director of Product at BI SaaS platform Domo, defines this as ”a comprehensive look at the entire project to identify customers, pain points, and potential solutions.”
+Cody Smith, director of product at BI SaaS platform Domo, defines this as ”a comprehensive look at the entire project to identify customers, pain points, and potential solutions.”
 Who should be there from the beginning?
 If the product should fall into their lap at any point on the way to its release, those people should be present.
 You can keep the design team small, but once they've designed, iterated, gone to the stakeholder for feedback, found a workable solution, and signed off, it's time for the Vision Review.

 “If you need marketing resources to support a release, you'll need to make sure those teams are informed and available.
 If there is a financial impact, you'll need to make sure it's accounted for.
 Will this product impact a customer?
 If so, make sure your sales and customer success teams are ready and prepared to answer questions and address issues.”

-Why is their input important?
+Why is cross-functional input important?

-Kole Winters, VP of Engineering at Domo, explains that when you bring in quality assurance, system reliability engineering, and other backend managers and architects at this early stage, “they can see potential problems and flag them.”
+Kole Winters, VP of engineering at Domo, explains that when you bring in quality assurance, system reliability engineering, and other back-end managers and architects at this early stage, “they can see potential problems and flag them.”
 They can identify necessary tasks that others might not have known existed.
 As the team aligns, the product rollout streamlines.
 This is when you know that you’ve achieved cross-functional integration.

 There's also something to be said for team morale.
 A top-down system in which teams are prioritized based on their position in the process has downsides.
 “Because they are not bought in, they are not as invested in the process,” explains Smith.
 They also have less time to look at the project as it moves through the design and implementation processes.

 Given all that, it's easy to see why issues might come up last minute or be overlooked entirely.
 When certain teams are not bought-in early, they are not as invested in the process.
-When cross-functional coordination brings all teams into the loop, they start thinking proactively about problems before they arise.
+When cross-functional integration brings all teams into the loop, they start thinking proactively about problems before they arise.

-What is often overlooked?
+What is often overlooked with cross-functional coordination?